Azure/azure-powershell/src/ResourceManager/GuestConfiguration/Commands.GuestConfiguration/help/Get-AzureRmVMGuestPolicyReport.md

 ```

 ## DESCRIPTION
 The Get-AzureRmVMGuestPolicyReport cmdlet gets guest configuration policy reports for an initiative of type "Guest Configuration" that is assigned to a VM.
 An initiative is a policy of definition type "Initiative".
-This cmdlet gets compliance statuses of the VM, detailed reports and reasons (when you use "-Detailed" switch) for the individual policies in the initiative.
+This cmdlet gets compliance statuses of the VM, reports and reasons why it is non-compliant for the individual policies in the initiative.

 ## EXAMPLES